Adam4lexander/Spoke/README.md

 - **Memo** - computed reactive value
 - **Dock** - dynamic reactive container
 - **SpokeEngine** - executor of reactive computation

 ---

+## 🤔 What is Spoke-style Reactivity?

+Spoke shares a DNA with frontend reactivity engines like `React` or `SolidJS`.
+The mental model is the same, but the problem domain is different.
+Spoke was built from the ground up to express general game logic, not for building UIs.
+Think of it as "React for simulations — behaviour trees, not DOM trees."

+If you have experience with reactive frameworks, Spoke will feel natural.
+If not, it's a paradigm shift, but once it clicks, it unlocks a new level of clarity and control.

+---